-Application : Adopted Explanation on : adoption of the practice The BRMC, which comprises wholly of Independent Directors, was established by the Board with formal terms of reference approved by the Board.
+Application : Adopted Explanation on : adoption of the practice The BRMC, which comprises exclusively of Independent Directors, was established by the Board with formal Terms of Reference approved by the Board.
+The Terms of Reference was last reviewed and updated on 15 November 2024.
 Further, the roles and responsibilities of the BRMC in relation to risk management are also prescribed within the Group Risk Management Framework and include reviewing, assessment, formulation and recommendation of risk strategies, framework, policies, processes, tolerance and risk appetite to the Board.
 Further disclosures on the roles and responsibilities of BRMC are disclosed in the Annual Report's Statement on Risk Management and Internal Control.
 Terms of Reference of BRMC is published on the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .